CoderOO7/100DaysOfCode/Log.md

 **Today's Progress:** Design UI of components.

 **Thoughts:** Only worked on designing the components today.
 Few components still remain, then will implement logic part.
 I think by tomorrow all components UI rendering may be done.
 That's all about today.

+### Day 31: FEB 18,2021 [Thursday]

+**Today's Progress:** Integrate two component in app.

+**Thoughts:** After completing UI design of components today begin to integrate them.
+Now the problem is that I have to maintain and store the state of each component that I'm going to integrate.
+The previous project was small.
+But in this project I'm taking the input from user in different forms means different component.
+Now need to maintain a single state for all components & I don't know how to manage that part without using redux.
+But let see if redux is required than will use it.